metrorailings/OwlBlog/content/posts/2022-week-2-insights.md

 Communication is a major problem for the Washington secondary - blame Jack Del Rio for this.

+Amon-Ra St Brown is massively important to this passing offense.
+He's been the only playmaker making a significant contribution here.

 ***

 ## Dolphins @ Ravens